Search

 6.1 External security is provided by a CCTV surveillance system with external and internal motion activated cameras.
 The intruder alarm is monitored 24 hours a day (or when the system is activated) by Custodian Monitoring.

 6.2 All doors are fitted with appropriate locks.
-Access to the staff and strong-room areas is restricted to relevant staff operated by electronic SALTO fobs.
+Access to the staff and strong-room areas is restricted to relevant staff and operated by electronic SALTO fobs.

 6.4 Archive material can only be viewed in the staff invigilated search-room area.